Convergence Rate of Multiple-try Metropolis Independent sampler: Eigen-analysis of Multiple-Try Metropolis Independent sampler

 \subsection{Spectrum of the transition operator}

-Now we provide the result to fully characterize the spectrum of the transition operator induced by the MTM-IS($k$) algorithm.
+Now we provide a result to fully characterize the spectrum of the transition operator induced by the MTM-IS algorithm.
 A similar result was derived for the IMH algorithm by \cite{liu1996metropolized} for the discrete state-space case, and then by \cite{atchade2007geometric} in general.
-To be concrete, we introduce the following definitions. \begin{Definition} Let $A(x,y)$ be the transition function of a Markov chain with $\pi$ as its invariant distribution.
+To be concrete, we introduce the following definitions. \begin{definition} Let $A(x,y)$ be the transition function of a Markov chain with $\pi$ as its invariant distribution.
 We define its transition operator $K: \ L^2(\pi) \rightarrow L^2(\pi)$ as

-It is called the forward operator in \cite{liu1995covariance} and computes the conditional mean. \end{Definition} \begin{Definition} Let $K_0$ be the restriction of $K$ onto $L^2_0(\pi)$, the orthogonal complement of the constant function of $L^2(\pi)$.
+It computes the conditional mean and is called the forward operator in \cite{liu1995covariance}. \end{definition} \begin{definition} Let $K_0$ be the restriction of $K$ onto $L^2_0(\pi)$, the orthogonal complement of the constant function of $L^2(\pi)$.
 Then the {\it spectrum} of $K_0$ is

-\end{Definition} The {\it essential range} of a function $R$ is
+\end{definition} The {\it essential range} of a function $R$ is